USRSE/usrse.github.io/docs/details.md

 ### How do I add a "Last Modified:" date to a page?

-All of our pages come ready to go to add a "last modified" date, which will default to the bottom right of the page.
+All of our pages come ready to have a "last modified" date added, which will default to the bottom right of the page.
 This means to add a last modified date to a page, simply update the frontend matter as follows:

 ```yaml